-- Contact the CEBEEP to be assigned to a Territory Energy Advisor. - Schedule a training session with your assigned Energy Advisor to go over program details and application process. - Submit an initial Incentive Application. - Once an initial incentive application is paid, submit your Trade Ally Application for approval.
+- Contact the CEBEEP to be assigned to an Energy Reduction Specialist. - Schedule a training session with your assigned Energy Reduction Specialist to go over program details and application process. - Submit an initial Incentive Application. - Once an initial incentive application is paid, submit your Trade Ally Application for approval.